msx98/PrawnOS/README.md

 ## Dependencies

-Building PrawnOS has been tested on Debian 11 Buster
+Building PrawnOS has been tested on Debian 12 Bookworm

 Debian Bullseye is the only build environment that is supported.
 These packages are required: